a2roger/backup/w2_sound/README.md

 };
 ```

-The gsap tween has a callback to reset the peak level after the animation finishes, but a new tween "overwrites" any previous ones (i.e. the callback is only triggered when the animation fully completes).
+The gsap tween has a callback to reset the peak level _after_ the animation finishes, but a new tween "overwrites" any previous one (i.e. the callback is only triggered when the animation fully completes).

 ```js
 // start new animation with callback function on completion